Best Practices for Functional Testing | Global App Testing

 They fit the following categories:

-Including TestRail, these tools help in organizing and managing test cases, test suites, test plans, and test execution results.
-They often provide features for test case creation, version control, scheduling, and reporting.
+Tools like TestRail can help organize and manage test cases, test suites, test plans, and execution results.
+They often provide test case creation, version control, scheduling, and reporting features.

 These tools assist in automating the execution of test cases.
 They enable testers to record and playback user actions, generate test scripts, and execute tests repeatedly.
 Test automation tools also offer features for data-driven testing, regression testing, and integration with continuous integration/continuous delivery (CI/CD) pipelines.